 But first, to The Bridge!
 Set on the platform across the iconic W Lounge and acting as a conduit between the hotel entrance and La Llama, this sleek and stylish cocktail lounge is where your night begins.
 Here, expert mixologists build bespoke cocktails for guests as they wait to be waved into La Llama for their evening reservation.
 Libations in a multitude of colours and flavours slide across the bar before guests seem to disappear into thin air, drinks in hand.
 On closer inspection, a thick wooden wall just beyond the bar reveals itself to be an automatic door, periodically sliding open allowing guests to slip into La Llama, momentarily revealing an epicurean vision pulsating with energy to those still on the outside.

 La Llama means ‘the flame’ in Spanish and upon entering the restaurant, the source of the name becomes immediately apparent.
 The beating heart of La Llama is its vast open kitchen, the glossy stainless steel surfaces reflecting flaming pans, busy chefs and beautiful food.
-Under the expert guidance of Chef Eitan Doron, La Llama’s cuisine oscillates between the flavours of his native Israel and those acquired on his culinary adventures around the globe, spanning various cultures from Australia to Ukraine with a generous dash of the Med.
-His dishes invite diners to experience the primal aromas of fire and smoke, infusing each ingredient with an ancient context displayed through modern techniques.
+La Llama’s cuisine oscillates between the flavours of Israel and many from around the globe, spanning various cultures from Australia to Ukraine with a generous dash of the Med.
+Dishes invite diners to experience the primal aromas of fire and smoke, infusing each ingredient with an ancient context displayed through modern techniques.

 While its sleek and buzzing interior wouldn’t be out of place in New York or LA, the stunning sea views from the lengthy terrace plant La Llama firmly in Ibiza.
 There’s just a hint of Bali to the vibe too, with the combination of a dusky palette and sleek black furnishings while palm trees tower above.
 Vibrant music is the uniting element – enveloping guests and the team into a jovial synthesis.
 The sophisticated crowd are impeccably dressed, laughing, flirting and eating with abandon.
 After all, eating is what they came here to do, and when it comes to cuisine, La Llama certainly doesn’t disappoint.